chakra-ui/panda/website/pages/docs/concepts/cascade-layers.md

 ---
 title: Cascade Layers
-description: CSS cascade layers refer to the order in which CSS rules are applied to an HTML element.
+description: CSS cascade layers dictate the sequence of applying rules to an HTML element.
 ---

 # Cascade Layers